baasbox/docs/source/index.md

        the new one
     -  Logout: just logout from the console.
 Remember that you can also logout from the left menu.
-12. Feedback tab: from there you can send us a feedback about your experience with BaasBox
+12. DB Management: you can create a backup of your DB and import & export
-13. DB Management: you can create a backup of your DB and import & export
+13. Roles: you can view and create roles for users
-14. Roles: you can view and create roles for users
+14. Files: here you will find the files you have uploaded and you will be able to manage them and work on them
-15. Files: here you will find the files you have uploaded and you will be able to manage them and work on them
+15. Api Access: The API Access section allows you to manage which rest endpoints are accessible to non administrator users

 <aside class="notice">
 NOTE: you can hide all tables/sections that have the up-arrow button on